arnobtarafder/air-cruise/task_description.md

 4. Initially, do not spend too much time thinking about the design.
 Just spend 30minutes to an hour.
 And then finalize the idea.
 Start working on the Project.
 If needed, put a placeholder image and keep developing the functionalities.
 Once the functionality is done, come back to add proper images.

 ## Task Details:
-1. Home page will have a **Header** (simple navbar), **Banner**, **Tools/Parts**, **Business Summary**, **Reviews**, and **Footer**.
+1. Home page will have a
+**Header** (simple navbar),
+**Banner**,
+**Tools/Parts**,
+**Business Summary**,
+**Reviews**, and
+**Footer**.
 The tools/parts will have either 3 or 6 tools/parts.
 Based on your design, you can put one or more tools/parts in a row.
 Each tool/part should have a relevant name, image, short description, minimum order quantity, available quantity, price (per unit price), a place order/purchase/book now/ buy now button.
 If a user clicks on the purchase or buy now button it will take the user to the purchase page.

 2. Add two different sections on the home page and the 6 sections mentioned above.
 Tips: This is the place to shine.
 Add something different and unique to make your website looks different than others.
 And Make them relevant to your website.
 And make these two sections meaningful.

 3. The business summary will show some summary of your business.
 There could be 3/4 summary on this summary section.
 For example, we served 100+ customers, 120M+ Annual revenue, 33K+ Reviews, 50+ tools, etc. Make sure you use some relevant icons here.
 You can use Hero Icons, React Icons, Font Awesome, Bootstrap Icons, Daisy UI or any icons that you like.
-To see an example, you will find an image in this repository.
+To see an example, you will find an image in this repository. **Done**

 4. The `purchase' page will be a private/protected route.
 Please make sure that the private route redirects to the login page if the user is not logged in.
 After login, the user will be redirected to the page he/she wanted to go to.
 Also, after reloading the page of a private/protected route, the user is not redirected to the login page.
 The purchase page should display detailed information about the item the user has clicked somewhere at the top.
 It will also display the user's name and email address from the login system.
 The user will have a field to provide an address, phone number, and other necessary information (if applicable) to place the order or complete the purchase.